dylan-lang/testworks/documentation/users-guide/source/usage.rst

   * :func:`assert-instance?`
   * :func:`assert-not-instance?`

-Each of these takes an optional description string, after the required arguments, which will be displayed if the assertion fails.
+Each of these takes an optional description, after the required arguments, which will be displayed if the assertion fails.
 If the description isn't provided, Testworks makes one from the expressions passed to the assertion macro.
 For example, ``assert-true(2 > 3)``